vmware-samples/rabbitmq-oauth-example-app/README.md

 # RabbitMQ OAuth Example App
-This is an example app which uses OAuth 2.0 to bind to a VMware Tanzu® RabbitMQ™ for VMs On-Demand service instance.
+This is an example app which uses OAuth 2.0 to bind to a VMware Tanzu™ RabbitMQ® for VMs On-Demand service instance.

 The RabbitMQ project team welcomes contributions from the community.
 If you wish to contribute code and you have not signed our contributor license agreement (CLA), our bot will update the issue when you open a Pull Request.
 For any questions about the CLA process, please refer to our [FAQ](https://cla.vmware.com/faq).